-4. Residence Requirements
+Residence Requirements

-Research students are required to be resident in Oxford for six terms (this is known as the residence requirement).
+Students are required to be resident in Oxford for a length of time (this is known as the statutory residence requirement) as set out in the Examination Regulations.
 Colleges are responsible for certifying residence and you need to get permission from your college to be away during term time.